dart-lang/site-www/src/faq.md

 ### Q. How are you taking input on changes to the Dart repository?

-We listen to feedback and [issues][issues], and we review patches from contributors.
+We listen to feedback and [issues,][SDK issues] and we review patches from contributors.
 A contributor with a good track record can become a committer to the repository.
 Google engineers will also be working in the public repository, making visible changes.
 The project is lucky to have received many external patches and has welcomed distributed committers.

+---

 ## Language